What is Raw Denim?

 Why does rope-dyed denim fade more beautifully than vat-dyed mass-market denim?
 The answer is in the distinction between the 2 dye methods.
 In vat dyeing, the yarns are shocked and the dye quickly and fully penetrates to the core of the yarn.
 But in rope-dyeing, the yarns are never left in the indigo bath long enough for the dye to fully absorb its way into the center of the yarn.
 So what you have is a yarn with a thick and beautiful build-up of indigo shell with a white core.
 As you wear your jeans for a few months and create folds and creases in the fabric, the indigo shell will start to break away and the beautiful white center will be revealed for a higher contrast and more impressive fade!

 Our jeans are made from rigid and raw selvedge denim.
 Selvedge denim is the only true “vintage” denim as it is woven on old-school machines called shuttle looms.

 These old looms were commonplace in American denim mills from the late 1800's to the mid-1900's.
 In the 1950's, with the rising of youth culture, the birth of rock & roll and the creation of Hollywood celebrity culture, the mills soon abandoned these slower machines and adopted newer, faster, mass production facilities.
-Several Japanese mills were happy to pick up many of the discarded looms (and also made reproductions of the vintage machines) so that they could revive the art of making denim.
+Later on mills made reproductions of the vintage machines so that they could revive the art of making denim.

 Selvedge denim is special because it is rare and expensive, because it cannot be mass-produced, and because each yard of denim is a unique piece of wearable art.
 Just flip up the cuff of your jeans or look inside the coin-pocket to see the neat white & blue “self-finished edge” (hence the term selvedge), which is the “proof” that this denim is made on a shuttle loom and not a new mass-production loom.